Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • How long is the option period?

-• Are there contingencies?
+• Are there financing or sale contingencies?

 • Does the closing date work?